schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 ***

-[Algoniti](https://www.algoniti.com) is a fintech company I built 2019 for algo-trading in the Indian stock market - a SaaS platform for no-code, indicator-based strategy creation.
+In 2019, a few months before the COVID pandemic hit, I was hankering to put my tech and product skills to test.
+Having spent a little over a decade in tech, with over 6 in product, I wanted to prove to myself that I could build a company from the ground-up and scale it.
+A longtime friend and entrepreneur from India came to me with an offer and I jumped with both feet, building Algoniti, a FinTech platform for the Indian markets.

-> Algoniti lets you build a trading strategy and execute them through your broker.
-Your strategy gets executed automatically as the conditions in your program are hit, freeing you from having to monitor the stock prices constantly.
+> [Algoniti](https://www.algoniti.com) is a SaaS platform for no-code, indicator-based strategy creation and execution.
+It lets you build a trading strategy and execute it through your broker.
+Your strategy executes automatically as the conditions in your program are met, freeing you from having to monitor the stock prices manually.

 ### Value Proposition

-Currently (as of 2020), there are very few products in the Indian retail financial space offering algo-trading.
-The ones that do require traders to write their strategy using a programming language, limiting access for people who can't code.
-Algoniti simplifies strategy creation by providing a form-based method to build your strategy - no coding knowledge is needed.
+Currently (as of 2020), there are very few products in the Indian retail financial space which let traders build their own trading strategies; most of them require traders to code their strategy using a programming language, limiting access for people who can't code.
+This is a need I decided to address: simplifying strategy creation so people who don't know coding could build strategies and execute trades.

 ## :video_camera: Initial Research

 ***

-I started working on the idea last year while looking at multiple trading products in the Indian finance space.
-Before working on the idea I wanted to check the market viability and existing competition.
-I used the following tools:
+Before building the product I wanted to check the competition, and market viability: appetite among my target users, is the need big enough that they would be willing to pay for a solution, etc.

 ### Market Research and Competitive Analysis